The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

 ## Odd Minute Enshroud

-Reaper generates three shrouds every two minutes but only two can really be used in the 2-minute burst window.
+Reaper generates three Shrouds every two minutes but only two can really be used in the two-minute burst window.
 This leaves the an extra Shroud that can be used for a few things

 ### Astrologian Cards